joelhawksley/identity/components/slides.md

 it "renders the open state"
 ```

-^ Luckily for us, it's easy to write unit tests for.
+^ Luckily for us, we now have an easy way to write unit tests.
+In this first one,

-^ In practice, we only want the draft state to be shown when the pull request is open.
+^ S we'll assert that when we pass in state and is_draft values,

+^ S We render the correct label

+^ S title attribute

+^ S and icon

 ^ Let's run them!